The Blossom Tree Medicine Garden

 This FREE day will include:

-TAKE HOME - A herbal sleep balm, lots of practical tools and pearls of wisdom.
+TAKE HOME - A herbal remedy, lots of practical tools and down to earth wisdom.

 Who is this workshop for?
 Mothers, Fathers and all those wanting to support children.